Deepika-GH/Project-4-HeartAttack_Analysis_Prediction/README.md

 ## Introduction:

-This project serves a dual purpose: firstly, it aims to construct a proficient machine learning model capable of forecasting an individual's susceptibility to heart attacks.
+This project serves a dual purpose: firstly, it aims to construct five different machine learning models capable of forecasting an individual's susceptibility to heart attacks and then choose the best model.
 Secondly, it seeks to design a user-friendly interface that empowers users to self-assess their risk of experiencing a heart attack.
-This multifaceted analysis encompasses intricate data preprocessing tasks such as managing categorical variables and feature scaling, followed by the training and evaluation of a deep learning model, specifically a neural network, for these predictive tasks.
+This multifaceted analysis encompasses intricate data preprocessing tasks such as managing categorical variables and feature scaling, followed by the training and evaluation of a deep learning model for these predictive tasks.
 The ultimate objective is to craft a predictive model that can effectively discern individuals who are at heightened risk of heart attacks, delivering substantial value to both the individuals themselves and their families.

 ## Requirements:
 - Use at least 2 of the following: Pandas ✅, Python✅, Matplotlib, SQL ✅, HTML/ CSS/ Bootstrap, Plotly, Leaflet, Tableau, MongoDB, Google Cloud SQL, AmazonAWS